IceBerge421/Modified-Disboard-Scraper/README.md

 ## Configuration Options

-You should make a copy of the included `config.example.toml` file and save it as `config.toml` without your own settings for it to be picked up by the script.
+You should make a copy of the included `config.example.toml` file and save it as `config.toml` with your own settings for it to be picked up by the script.

 |  Configuration        |  Type            | Description                                                                                                                               |
 |-----------------------|------------------|-------------------------------------------------------------------------------------------------------------------------------------------|